 Historically, estrogen and how it affects us has been the most commonly talked about sex hormone.
-However, the importance of progesterone, which is another type of sex hormone, has rarely been mentioned in the past.
+However, the importance of progesterone, which is another type of sex hormone, is often overlooked.
 Progesterone imbalance affects both women and men.

 Scientific research is beginning to shed light on the importance of maintaining a balance between progesterone and estrogen for overall health and well being.
 It is also beginning to show the significant differences between natural and synthetic progesterone.

 The primary hormones that are prescribed for hormone replacement therapy (HRT) or birth control pills are derived from synthetic sources and do not have the same function in the body that our own biological hormones do.

 Studies have shown that synthetic hormones are linked to an increase in certain types of cancer, strokes, and heart disease.
 According to the Women’s Health Initiative study, an experiment involving hormone replacement therapy was stopped early due to the increase in breast cancer.
 Breast cancer rates have dropped significantly since reports of this study were released in 2002.

 Discussion on Routine Hormone Replacement Therapy (Journal of Epidemiology & Community Health)

 Presently, natural progesterone (bio-identical hormone therapy) is beginning to get recognition for its beneficial effects.

 According to Dr. John R. Lee, an authority on hormone balancing, “natural progesterone has a molecular structure identical to the progesterone produced by the human body and is created through the fermentation process of the Mexican wild yam.”

 For women, from the time menses begins until menopause, levels of estrogen and progesterone ebb and flow in a manner which promotes reproduction.
 At about age 35 to 40, women reach the time of premenopause, which is when their levels of progesterone and estrogen begin to reduce.